reshinto/algo-patterns/gettingStarted/sorting.md

   - The element is now part of the sorted pile
 - `not a stable algorithm` because an earlier element can jump after an element of the same value during a swap
 - `algorithm is in-place` as it only needs additional memory to store the index to the minimum element
+- even if the list is almost sorted, we still need to go through the entire process each cycle

 ![selectionSort](../images/selectionSort.gif)